MureedSajjad/MureedSajjad/README.md

 ## 🧬 About Me

-I'm a **5th-semester Data Science student** at the University of Sindh with a unique interdisciplinary background combining **life sciences foundation** (Pre-medical studies) with **computational expertise**.
+I'm a **3rd Year Data Science student** at the University of Sindh with a unique interdisciplinary background combining **life sciences foundation** (Pre-medical studies) with **computational expertise**.
 My mission is to develop AI-powered solutions that make healthcare more accessible, accurate, and equitable.

 ### 🎯 My Focus Areas:
+- **🧬 Biomedicine**
 - **🔬 Precision Medicine**: ML models for personalized treatment strategies
 - **🏥 Clinical Decision Support**: Interpretable AI for medical professionals
 - **🧬 Biomedical Signal Processing**: Pattern recognition in physiological data